OlivierBP/pacloud/AWS/README.md

 | ------------- | ----------- | ----------------- |
 |     TCP       |     22      |     bastion-sg    |

 As the schema above shows, all the Spot instances are in private subnets and use a NAT instance to get an Internet access.
 A bastion server was added to get a SSH access to the Spot Instances if needed.
-The one-line SSH command can be found [here](#Connect-to-a-Spot-instance-through-the-bastion-server-with-local-keys).
-Notice that the two keys are kept local and not any need to be store in the Bastion.
+The one-line SSH command can be found [here](#connect-to-a-spot-instance-through-the-bastion-server-with-local-keys).
+Notice that the two keys are kept local and not any need to be store in the Bastion server.

-The CloudFormation stacks create the architecture in three AZ (availability zones) to ensure a high availability.
+The CloudFormation stacks creates the architecture in three AZ (availability zones) to ensure a high availability.
 The Spot Fleet can put the Spot instances in a way to maximise the dispersion in the AZ and maximise the availability or in a way the optimise the price of the instances.
 This parameter is chosen when launching the CloudFormation stack "main.yaml".

 ## Deploy the Server